vemonet/bloom-experiment/README.md

-# 💐 Experimenting with Bloom
+# 💐 Experimenting with BLOOM

 ## Installation